 Our production is dependent upon the efforts of our employees.
 We are party to labor agreements with various labor unions that represent employees at most of our operations.
 Such labor agreements are negotiated periodically, and, therefore, we are subject to the risk that these agreements may not be able to be renewed on reasonably satisfactory terms.
 It is difficult to predict what issues may arise as part of the collective bargaining process, and whether negotiations concerning these issues will be successful.
 Due to union activities or other employee actions, we could experience labor disputes, work stoppages or other disruptions in our production that could affect us adversely.
-While we successfully negotiated all three of our labor agreements that expired in 2023 and a new labor agreement at our Northshore operation, we have several other labor agreements that will expire in 2024, including those covering union workers at our Dearborn, Rockport and Toledo operations, and the outcomes of those labor negotiations are uncertain.
+Although we successfully negotiated all of our labor agreements that expired in 2024, we have several other labor agreements that will expire in 2025, including those covering union workers at our Butler, Monessen, Zanesville and certain FPT operations, and the outcomes of those labor negotiations are uncertain.
 If we enter into a new labor agreement with any union that significantly increases our labor costs relative to our competitors or fail to come to an agreement upon expiry, our ability to compete or continuity of production may be materially and adversely affected.